Ahmed-M0rsy/Ahmed-M0rsy/README.md

 - 👋 Hi, I’m @Ahmed-M0rsy
-- 👀 I’m interested in iOS and MacOS developing
+- 👀 I’m interested in ai
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning Data Science
 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me